 As mentioned in my London post, I studied abroad in Madrid which was an amazing experience.
-Being able to live in another country and immerse myself in another culture was a dream come true.
+Living in another country and immersing myself in another culture was a dream come true.
 I wanted to share some of my favorite places to eat and play while living in Madrid!

 Chocolateria San Gines

 You can’t come to Madrid and not have churros con chocolate at Chocolateria San Gines.
-Open 24 hours, seven days a week, Chocolateria San Gines satisfies your sweet cravings at anytime.
+Open 24 hours, seven days a week, Chocolateria San Gines satisfies your sweet cravings at any time.
 For €3.80 you can get six delicious churros and a cup of hot chocolate.
-There’s also powered sugar shakers at each table to put on top of your churros.
-If you want something besides churros con chocolate, then you can get ice cream, coffee and other beverages.
+There are also powered sugar shakers at each table to put on top of your churros.
+If you want something besides churros con chocolate, then you can get ice cream, coffee, and other beverages.

 Casa Patas